Alphabetical Plant Listing

 Squash bugs can cause significant damage to cucurbit crops, such as squash, pumpkin, zucchini, melons, and cucumbers, by feeding on the leaves, stems, and fruits of the plants.
 Their feeding can cause wilting, yellowing, and distortion of the leaves and can also lead to plant death in severe infestations.

-In addition to feeding damage, squash bugs can also transmit plant diseases, which can further damage the plant.
-This can make it important to monitor plants for the presence of squash bugs and to control infestations as soon as possible.
+In addition to feeding damage, they can also transmit plant diseases, which can further damage the plant.
+This can make it important to monitor plants for their presence and to control infestations as soon as possible.

 To detect squash bugs, you can inspect the undersides of leaves for the presence of eggs or adult insects.
 You can also look for feeding damage on the leaves, stems, and fruits of the plant, which may include wilting, yellowing, and distortion of the leaves.